 Having a baby is a complex process that begins as soon as you realize you are pregnant.
 From check-ups through delivery, your doctor and medical care team are responsible for doing everything that they can to keep you and your child healthy.
-If you believe that a birth injury related to a lack of oxygen to the brain (neonatal anoxia) was caused due to negligence, you may want to file a lawsuit and pursue damages.
+If you believe that a birth injury related to a lack of oxygen to the brain (neonatal anoxia) was caused due to negligence, a Columbus Medical Malpractice Lawyer can help you determine if you should file a lawsuit and pursue damages.

 Pursuing Damages for Your Newborn’s Injuries